Are you doing an HVAC project?

 Energy Efficiency of a Fireplace When Lit

-Purchase wisely: If you’re planning to purchase a new fireplace, choose one with heat circulation ducts built into the masonry.
-The ducts pull air from the room, circulate it around a metal firebox, and send it back, warmed, into the room.
-Built-in fans increase the flow of air and heat.
+Choose the Right Fireplace: If you’re in the market for a new fireplace, look for one that includes heat circulation ducts.
+These ducts draw in air from the room, circulate it around the firebox, and then send the warm air back into the room.
+Built-in fans can help increase the airflow and improve heat distribution, making your fireplace more efficient.
 Also, choose a fireplace that’s certified by the EPA as a clean-burning, energy-efficient appliance.

 Find the Right Contractor for Your HVAC Project